nabeky/a3_exile_lootbox/readme_en.txt

 This addon has been developed to try to get players to explore to towns and landmarks which oftenly are barren in default Exile game play.
 For looting, this addon will create a lootbox somewhere outside, or indoors of random towns. (apart from Exile loot spawn system.)
 The lootboxes oftenly have some random items, poptabs, trash which would benefit bambie players.
-(There is a module which will spawn landmines near these lootboxes.)
+(There is also a module which will spawn landmines near these lootboxes so be aware!)
-This addon has an inhouse vehicle spawning system. (apart from Exile vehicle spawning system.)
+This addon has it's own vehicle spawning system which tries to spawn vehicles in a further natural way. (apart from Exile vehicle spawning system.)
 There are various additiona functioanlity this addon supports which should provide players with some nice experiences when playing.

 I have tried to do my best in writing the code in an easily understand format but if you need to modify it, please do so.
-There are no mods needed for this addon to work.
-This addon relies on DMS for it's AI spawning functionality (even if you don't use the DMS mission system.)
+This addon only requires DMS to execute (for it's AI spawning functionality.)

 # Changes mainly around the location system
   * Spawns loot boxes in random towns